 - Smaller pots also heat up much quicker.
 Roses grow best in full sun which can cause more evaporation from the soil in a smaller pot compared with a more substantial pot.

 How to Revive a Rose in Small Pots or Containers

-The way to revive a potted rose which looks to be dying is to transplant it to a larger pot.
+The way to revive a potted rose that looks to be dying is to transplant it into a larger pot.

-If your pot is less then 10 inches across then it is likely too small for growing roses.
+If your pot is less than 10 inches across then it is likely too small for growing roses.

 - Replant your rose in a larger pot that has good drainage in the base.

-- Discard the potting soil from the small pot and use good quality multi purpose compost when re-potting your rose.
-Compost is the optimal growing medium for growing roses as it has the a porous structure to allow for root respiration and to allow excess water to escape so that it does not become boggy around the roots which encourages root rot.
+- Discard the potting soil from the small pot and use good quality multi-purpose compost when re-potting your rose.
+Compost is the optimal growing medium for growing roses as it has a porous structure to allow for root respiration and to allow excess water to escape so that it does not become boggy around the roots which encourages root rot.

 - New compost also has more nutrients available as your rose may have exhausted all the nutrients in the smaller pot which could have contributed to its dying appearance.